nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-A new client is added, with the name "Beckham Lee", email address "beckhamlee@example.com", without a phone number.
+A new client is added, with the name `Beckham Lee`, email address `beckhamlee@example.com`, without a phone number.
 The details of the added client is shown in the result display box.

 </box>